arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-25-rage-against-the-arcane.md

 Ashi's appearance is laughable – 3 gorillas with weapons chasing a kid who can't even speak?
-Ashi's self-sacrifice made no sense and had no effect (for anyone except Jinx), was just smashed into plot to artificially derail Jinx.
+Ashi's self-sacrifice made no sense and had no effect (for anyone except Jinx), was just smashed into the plot to artificially derail Jinx.

 **Vi (Violet)**